luetkemj/forcecrusher/ROADMAP.md

 - [ ] Game cheats/debugging menu to toggle various modes
 - [ ] save to indexDB (local storage collapses after 6 levels)

+- [ ] Show AC and average damage for weapons and armor on the ground (corpses count as weapons & armor)
+    - showing for corpses, but not for items, armor, or weapons.
+Need to calc it on spawn (so I need spawn functions, or to do that in the spawn function?) - added to spawn but still not showing on weapons and armor.

 ## Inventory notes